dicebear/dicebear/apps/docs/pages/start/pick-your-integration/index.md

     color: '#ec4899',
     link: 'https://editor.dicebear.com',
   },
+  {
+    icon: Frame,
+    title: 'Figma plugin',
+    description:
+      'Fill the placeholders in your mockups with avatars, and hand seeds and URLs to developers.',
+    color: '#a259ff',
+    link: '/integrations/figma/',
+  },
 ];
 </script>

 # Pick your integration

-DiceBear runs as an API, as a library in seven languages, as a CLI, and as a browser-based editor.
+DiceBear runs as an API, as a library in seven languages, as a CLI, as a browser-based editor, and as a Figma plugin.
 They all produce identical avatars from the same seed, so this is not a decision you can get wrong, and you can switch later without your avatars changing.
 It's only a question of what fits your project best.

 Three questions narrow it down: